Summer Science Program

-Join Dr. Rich Fox for a remote interactive learning experience that offers brand new and additional material from his courses offered in years past.
+Join Dr. Rich Fox for an experience that offers brand new and additional material from his courses offered in years past.
 Students will receive forensics packages and be instructed on how to perform both hands-on and virtual activities with the given supplies.
 Students will have the opportunity to do the following activities:

 - Learn various fingerprinting techniques: